PandoraPay/go-pandora-pay/docs/assets.md

 ## Transfer

-Assets can be transfered using "Private Transfer" or in the web wallet.
+Assets can be transferred using "Private Transfer" or in the web wallet.

 # DISCLAIMER: